Managing polycythemia vera

 While a standard phlebotomy is used for diagnostic purposes and blood donation, therapeutic phlebotomy is specifically used to treat your PV as an interim treatment for temporary hematocrit reduction.
 This helps lower the number of red blood cells and reduce the thickness of your blood.

-You may have therapeutic phlebotomy done regularly, especially at the beginning of treatment.
+You may need therapeutic phlebotomies regularly, especially at the beginning of treatment.
 Over time, the schedule may change depending on your blood counts.
 Therapeutic phlebotomies are a common part of PV care, but when they’re unpredictable, they can add stress and uncertainty to daily life.

 Cytoreductive therapies (eg, hydroxyurea, interferons, JAK inhibitors)